 Chair, Frank C. Bressler Legacy Society

-Membership is obtained upon completion of the Frank C. Bressler Legacy Society membership application or other written notification informing the University of Maryland School of Medicine or University of Maryland Medical Alumni Association of its designation as a charitable beneficiary.
-See Gift Options.
+Membership is obtained upon written notification informing the University of Maryland School of Medicine or The Medical Alumni Association of the University of Maryland of its designation as a charitable beneficiary.

 Benefits of Membership

 - Access to gift planning professionals to ensure your charitable interests with the School of Medicine are accomplished in a personalized and meaningful way.

 - Acknowledgement as a Bressler Legacy Society member in the University of Maryland School of Medicine.